AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 </p>

 This is where problems start...
-See, the computation part of generating a token is not very intensive for a GPU, these are **really** good at computing dot-products (that is why Nvidia's stock soared).
-LLM inference is not **computation-bound**.
+See, the computation part of generating one new token is not very intensive for a GPU, these are **really** good at computing dot-products (that is why Nvidia's stock soared).
+So, LLM inference is not **computation-bound**.
-However, it requires storing a lot of matrices.
+However, it requires caching a lot of matrices.
 The required storage space grows with the sequence length.
 At some point, the GPU may run out of memory.
 Hence, LLM inference is **memory-bound**.

 ### Engine optimizations

-The memory required to store matrices during inference is called the **KV cache**.
+The memory required to cache matrices during inference is called the **KV cache**.
 Managing the size of this KV cache is the key issue of Transformers-based language models generation.
 It needs to be managed: allocated, read, written, freed.
 This memory management is one reason why we need a **LLM inference engine** on top of a tensor processing framework or executor (like PyTorch).
 Also, in real use cases several sequences are usually sent in parallel to a LLM for inference (ex: one for each user).
 Processing these sequentially would yield a poor throughput and does not scale efficiently.